when should you replace your grow light bulbs

 Several grow light bulb manufacturers mention upfront that their bulb will last a certain number of hours (for instance, 15000 hours).
 This gives growers a better understanding of their lighting systems.

-It must be noted that almost all best grow light bulbs for indoor plants may need to be replaced after a while.
-Be it HID lights, MH bulbs, incandescent bulbs, or even LED grow lights—all of them will need to be replaced after the estimated lifespan.
+It must be noted that almost all best-grow light bulbs for indoor plants may need to be replaced after a while.
+Be it HID lights, MH bulbs, incandescent bulbs, or even full-spectrum LED grow lights—all of them will need to be replaced after the estimated lifespan.

 This is because even the best grow light bulbs tend to lose their efficiency gradually, leading to less usable light energy.

 When you first install a grow light, it produces the maximum amount of lumens.
-'Lumens' refer to the total amount of visible light that is emitted from a lighting system.
-Grow lights have a lifespan that is measured in hours.
+'Lumens' refers to the total amount of visible light that is emitted from a lighting system.
+Growing lamps have a lifespan that is measured in hours.

 grow light lifespan